data-science-made-easy/nicerplot/README.md

     ```
 3. With the `devtools` package you can install `nicerplot` directly from github.
     ``` R
-    devtools::install_github("data-science-made-easy/nicerplot")
+    devtools::install_github("data-science-made-easy/nicerplot") #, ref = "v2022.4.12-beta"
     ```

 Congratulations, you now have the cutting-edge development version of `nicerplot`!

 In some cases, however, you may prefer to install a stable release.
 For example, if you work together with other people, and you want to be sure that all work on the same version.
 In that case you can add `ref = <tag>` to the `install_github` call.
-Where `<tag>` is the version of the release, e.g. `"v2022.4.8-beta"`.
+Where `<tag>` is the version of the release, e.g. `"v2022.4.12-beta"`.
 Please find available [releases](https://github.com/data-science-made-easy/nicerplot/releases) and [tags](https://github.com/data-science-made-easy/nicerplot/tags) here.

 # Hello World example
 Step 1: define a so-called data-frame (other data types, e.g., matrix, are fine as well):